ChrisCanelea/MakeUofT2024/README.md

 The design journey has fostered personal growth among every team member.
 Whether it involved mastering UI design and server communication in a new language like Python, constructing a server that facilitates WIFI communication for wireless interactions, or delving into Extract, Transform, and Load (ETL) processes from a public API, each team member has experienced significant learning and development.

 ## What's next for Intelligent Residence
-Since the server is already set up asynchronously, it lets us add new clients and send requests whenever we want.
+Our first order of business would be to add live arrival times of other transit modes such as the TTC subway and the GO train.
+Furthermore, since the server is already set up asynchronously, it lets us add new clients and send requests whenever we want.
 This means our design is scalable with all kinds of other appliances, a few of which we already planned and either implemented partially or failed to implement in time.
+The placeholders "App 2" and "App 3" were in preparation for these other appliances.
 These were ideas such as:
 - The power saver / appliance toggle: Turns off appliances that are left on from the press of a button
 - The shopping list: An interface in the kitchen to add items to a shopping list in the moment with ease
 - The outlet tracker: A device to track the battery levels of devices plugged into the wall, unplugging them close to full charge and reporting when you forgot to charge a device